-When one of the women comes to visit her on the ward, Raya inadvertently discovers something that causes her breath to catch in her throat: the woman has the same identifying mark that distinguished Raya's baby from the others years ago.
+When one of the women comes to visit her on the ward, Raya inadvertently discovers something that causes her breath to catch in her throat: the woman has the same birthmark that distinguished Raya's baby from the others years ago.
 Could it be her daughter after all this time?
 And if it is, how can she ever hope to face her with the truth?

 Spanning two decades, Raya's story chronicles her recovery, as well as her redemptive journey, which transports her from the hospital ward to life "on the outside."
 She learns to revel in her new roles as mother, grandmother, writer, and compassionate friend.
 Lullabies in Bedlam is a novel about heartbreaking loss, the unshakeable bond between mother and daughter, and the sacrifices we as parents make to protect our loved ones, even as mental illness threatens to tear our world apart.